learning-software-engineering/learning-software-engineering.github.io/Topics/Product_Management.md

 ### Acceptance Criteria

 Acceptance criteria refers to a list of requirements that must be acomplished for a user story to be completed and closed.
-The purpose of acceptance criteria is so user stories can be fully scoped, so that developers understand the expected output and so that all stakeholders to be satisfied.
+The purpose of acceptance criteria is to fully scope a user stories.
+This is important so that developers understand the expected output and so that all stakeholders to be satisfied.

+The general formatting of acceptance criteria is not as strict as the formatting of the story itself.
+Firstly, all acceptance criteria should be clear, concise and readable.
+Beyond that, acceptance criteria should always be testable.
+This means that there are specific "yes/no" scenarious that can verify if the criteria has been impelmented.
+Lastly, acceptance criteria should provide user prespective.

+Beyond the conditions that are explicitly outlined in the acceptance criteria, there is an additionally layer of rules that must be met before a story can be completed.
+These conditions are generally refered to as the "Definition of Done", and are created and aggreed upon by an entire team before being used.
+This acts as a general set of standards that act as quality control, so that they are met by each story before it can be considered shippable.

 ### Story Points